Straight to the Point

 We preferred simple designs and displays, which minimize confusion.
 When you're working at the fast pace often required in a kitchen, trying to find the tare button on your scale is a frustrating waste of time.
 Our winners had the longest delays before auto shutoff as well, and stable designs that prevented the scales from moving at the mere press of a button.

-Typically, when any product is advertised as having extra attachments or bonus features, they're cheap gimmicks that don't add much real value.
+What we liked: Typically, when any product is advertised as having extra attachments or bonus features, they're cheap gimmicks that don't add much real value.
 With our winning scale, every extra feature has been developed with the cook in mind.
 The OXO offers the best display, with a backlit option and high-contrast indicators, and it was the only model we tested that has battery-life and maximum-weight indicators, saving you from the frustration of a dead scale mid-recipe or the risk of damaging the scale through accidental overloading.
 It also features a pull-out display that allows clear viewing even when wider receptacles are sitting on it.

 With its removable stainless steel platform, the OXO was the easiest scale to clean of the bunch.
 One could weigh raw meat directly on the scale, then remove the platform to hand-wash for guaranteed sanitation.
 In the flour test, we were able to remove the platform to wipe out every last speck of flour.